Do you want to improve your strength, balance, coordination and flexibility? This class is dedicated to keeping you moving!

 Please contact us if you are unsure if you are appropriate for the class and you can speak directly with Danielle.

-Blog posts for more information on how this class can help you!
+Articles for more information on research behind how this class can help you!

 Any questions on the class?
 Feel free to call us at 919-728-0335, email at firstname.lastname@example.org or use contact form here.